Skip to main content

 Creating a Project

-1. Select Sources: Choose which Sources to attach to your Project
+1. Select Sources: Choose which Sources to attach to your Project or connect a new source

 2. Choose mapping method: